glycerine/jcp/README.md

 jcp: an rsync-like filesystem sync Go library/CLI
 ============================

-`jcp` in Go can be up to 3x faster than regular rsync (a C, single threaded program).
+`jcp` in Go, doing parallel file scanning and syncing, can be up to 3x faster than regular rsync (a single threaded C program).

 `jcp` is an rsync-like library and command line tool written Go.
 Like rsync, it uses a Content-Defined-Chunking (CDC) algorithm,